Alliance-Software/vitasite-docs/docs/page.md

 With VitaSite™, you organize your web site using Pages and Content.
 Pages are placeholders for information.
 [Content](content.md) is the information you put on those pages.

 Think of Pages as an outline of your site.
 The top-level is your home page.
-Under that you might have six or seven sub-pages that organize information about your company in a logical way.
-In turn, each of those sub-pages may have sub-pages under them, which further describe the information in that section.
+Under that, you might have six or seven sub-pages that organize information about your company in a logical way.
+In turn, each of those sub-pages may have sub-pages under them as well, which further describe the information in that section.

-For example, if we wanted to take this Users Guide and make it into a web site, then we might outline it into Pages and Sub-Pages as follows:
+For example, if we wanted to take this User Guide and make it into a website, then we might outline it into Pages and Sub-Pages as follows:

 1. Home Page
     1. Pages